sokil/UserBundle/README.md

     arguments: ['@http_kernel', '@security.http_utils', {}, "@logger"]
 ```

-If you want to override authentification logic, configure security firewall to use this listeners:
+If you want to override authentification logic, configure security firewall to use this listeners in `./app/config/security.yml`:

 ```yaml
 security:
     firewalls: